apsarabishwokarma/webdev-roadmap/interview-prep/javascript/JS-dataType.md

 For example:
 ForEach() , map(), filter(), reduce() are methods of the Array object in JavaScript.
 They allow us to perform operations on arrays, such as iterating over elements, transforming data, filtering values, and reducing an array to a single value.

-### For Each Loop in JavaScript

-- The forEach() method is a built-in array method in JavaScript
-- Allows us to iterate over each element in an array and execute a provided function for each element.
-- It takes a callback function as an argument, which is executed for each element in the array.
-- The callback function can take three parameters: the current element, the index of the current element, and the array itself.

-Note:

-- forEach() is an array method that runs a callback for each element.
-- The forEach() method does not return a new array and cannot be used to break out of the loop.
-- For example:
-  let numbers = [1, 2, 3, 4, 5];
-  numbers.forEach(function(num) {
-  console.log(num);
-  });
-  Output:
-  1
-  2
-  3
-  4
-  5

-### Map in JavaScript

-- The map() method is a built-in array method in JavaScript that creates a new array by applying a provided function to each element of the original array.
-- It takes a callback function as an argument, which is executed for each element in the array.
-The callback function can take three parameters: the current element, the index of the current element, and the array itself.
-The map() method returns a new array containing the results of applying the callback function to each element of the original array.

-### Filter in JavaScript

 #### String in javascript